fenix92/clickClock/README.md

 When you call the plugin on a input, you can personalise few values.
 The rest are considered as defaults values, that can be edited on the beginnig of the JS file :

 	var	sizeDefaultBox = 200;				// dimensions of the box containing the clock, in pixels.
 Have to be between 100 and 800 px. var	thickDefaultClock = 5;				// thickness of the edge of the clock.
 Have to be between 0 and 50 px. var	hourDefaultStep = 1;				// the step between the displayed hours of the clock.
 Have to be between 1 and 12. var	minuteDefaultStep = 5;				// the step between the displayed minutes of the clock.
-Have to be between 1 and 60. var	linkCSS = "clickclock.css";     	// link of the attached CSS file var	am = "morning";				        // text to display for AM / morning var	pm = "afternoon";			    	// text to display for PM / afternoon var	closeMessage = "close";				// text to display for the X (close) button var	questionMessage = "";				// text to display for the ? button var	formatAMPM = true;	    			// format 24h (=true) vs. 12h (=false) var	isAnim = true;		    			// when closing the clock, put a brief animation (=true), or not (=false)
+Have to be between 1 and 60. var	linkCSS = "clickclock.css";			// link of the attached CSS file var	am = "morning";					// text to display for AM / morning var	pm = "afternoon";				// text to display for PM / afternoon var	closeMessage = "close";				// text to display for the X (close) button var	questionMessage = "To switch AM/PM. simply click on the center of the clock.
+To select a hour/minute, click on the desired value.
+Or fill the form";				// text to display for the ? button var	formatAMPM = true;				// format 24h (=true) vs. 12h (=false) var	isAnim = true;					// when closing the clock, put a brief animation (=true), or not (=false)

 The plugun is dealing with the text of the input.
 You cant write letters.
 Only two pairs of numbers.